-The Langdons prospecting permit (PP 60893) is located in the Paparoa Goldfield, approximately 50kms SW of Reefton (Figure 1).
-The Greenland Group rocks that host the mineralisation in the Reefton Goldfield also outcrop in a NE trending belt, 25kms to the west.
-This belt of Greenland Group rocks hosts the historical Langdons and Croesus Gold and Antimony mines (Figure 1).
-The Antimony mineralisation at Langdons is very similar to the mineralisation in the northern half of the Reefton Goldfield, where significant Antimony-Gold mineralisation has been intersected in recent drilling at Auld Creek.
+The Langdons prospecting permit (PP 60893) is located in the Paparoa Goldfield, approximately 50kms SW of Reefton (Figure 4).
+The same Greenland Group rocks that host mineralisation in the Reefton Goldfield also outcrop in the NE trending Paparoa belt, 25kms to the west.
+This belt of Greenland Group rocks hosts the historical Langdons and Croesus Gold and Antimony mines (Figure 4).
+The Antimony mineralisation at Langdons is very similar to the mineralisation in the northern half of the Reefton Goldfield at mines such as Auld Creek.